 Individual departments establish their own advising processes; students are encouraged to check with their departments for the appropriate procedures and to determine how to access academic advising.
 Students can use the Current Advising Services website to locate their School or College advising website.
 In addition, the advisor locator is available online to assist students with finding their academic advisor and determining how to schedule a meeting with their advisor.

-With their advisors, students plan and make informed decisions regarding their academic programs in order to meet the general university degree requirements and specific requirements within their major and minor fields.
+Advisors help students plan and make informed decisions about their academic progress in order to meet university, school or college, and program-specific degree requirements.
 It is the student's responsibility to read this catalog and know and fulfill the requirements of a specific baccalaureate degree.
-To assist in the advising process, Mason provides a computerized degree evaluation, Degree Works.
+To assist in the advising process, Mason provides a computerized degree evaluation.
 Students should access their individualized reports through Patriot Web.
-It remains the student's responsibility to seek approval for any program change so the computerized degree plan may be kept current.
+It remains the student's responsibility to seek official approval for any program change so the computerized degree plan may be kept current and accurate.

 Students changing majors are encouraged to meet with an advisor in the new major.
-Students considering changing majors can also meet with an Exploratory Success Coach in the Mason Care Network to explore their options.
-They may change majors by filing out a Change/Declaration of Academic Program Form available from the Office of the University Registrar.
+Students considering changing majors can also meet with an Exploratory Academic Advisor to navigate their options.
+Students may change majors by filing out a Change/Declaration of Academic Program Form available from the Office of the University Registrar.
 This form must first be signed by an advisor in the School or College offering the major before it is submitted to the Office of the University Registrar.

 Students can explore majors and minors using the "Find Your Program" tool in this Catalog.